CrowdStrike/falcon-operator/docs/deployment/openshift/resources/node/README.md

     value: http://proxy.example.com:8080
   image: quay.io/crowdstrike/falcon-operator:latest
 ```
-These settings can be overridden by configuring the [sensor's proxy settings](#falcon-sensor-settings)
+These settings can be overridden by configuring the [sensor's proxy settings](#falcon-sensor-settings) which will only change the sensor's proxy settings **not** the operator's proxy settings.

+>[!IMPORTANT]
+> 1. If using the CrowdStrike API with the **client_id and client_secret** authentication method, the operator must be able to reach the CrowdStrike API through the proxy via the Kubernetes cluster networking configuration.
+>    If the proxy is not configured correctly, the operator will not be able to authenticate with the CrowdStrike API and will not be able to create the sensor.
+> 2. If the CrowdStrike API is not used, configure the [sensor's proxy settings](#falcon-sensor-settings).
+> 3. Ensure that the host node can reach the CrowdStrike Falcon Cloud through the proxy.

 ### Install Steps